 Samana English is a variety of English spoken by about 12,000 inhabitants in the northeastern part of the Dominican Republic, especially those of the descendants of the Black immigrants from the US known as the Samana Americans.
 It is similar to Creole English which is based on West African languages and English.
 Samana Creole is similar to the Caribbean English Creole spoken in the Caribbean.
 The language has withstood influences from other languages because of the location of Samana Peninsula which provides a more independent cultural life.
 However, because of government policies, Samana English has declined and is now an endangered language in the Dominican Republic.

 Foreign Languages Spoken In The Dominican Republic

 English is one of the foreign languages recognized by the government of the Dominican Republic.
-It is a mandatory language in schools despite the poor quality of teaching.
-English is mostly spoken by tourists visiting the country and expatriates who are unable to speak Spanish at all.
+It is a mandatory language in schools.
+English is mostly spoken by tourists visiting the country and expatriates.
 Apart from English, French is also a mandatory foreign language taught in schools.
 Other notable foreign languages spoken in the Dominican Republic include Chinese, Italian, and Japanese.

 Your MLA Citation